 |6th April 2018 to 5th April 2019||2%||3%||5%|

 |6th April 2019 onwards||3%||5%||8%|

 The Crystal Trust (https://evolvepensions.co.uk/crystal/) operates a NET PAY ARRANGEMENT treatment for tax, which means that the employee contributions are taken from salary before tax.
 As the employee is not paying tax on that portion of salary, this is where the tax relief is achieved.

 Postponement: You have the option to postpone or defer your contribution date for up to 3 months from your staging date, as well as postponing new starters and newly eligible employees according to your business needs.

 Opting in or joining the Pension scheme: If the employee has been assessed as a non-eligible job holder or an entitled worker, they will not be automatically enrolled into the pension scheme, but can choose to Opt In or Join the scheme.
 An employee can do this by clicking on the Manage My Pension button at the top of the Page.

 Opting Out or Ceasing Membership: The employee cannot choose to opt out of the pension scheme before they have been enrolled.
 Once they have been enrolled and have received notification of this, they can opt out or cease membership by clicking on the Manage My Pension button at the top of the page.

-Prime Pay and Tax will work with you to help you to decide the choices best for you, will set up your pension scheme with Smart Pension and will provide all employee communication as required by legislation.
+Prime Pay and Tax will work with you to help you to decide the choices best for you, will set up your pension scheme with Evolve Pensions and will provide all employee communication as required by legislation.